kubeovn/docs/docs/guide/vpc.en.md

     - ovn-vpc-external-network
 ```

+- `vpc`: The VPC to which this VpcNatGateway belongs.
 - `subnet`: A Subnet within the VPC, the VPC Gateway Pod will use `lanIp` to connect to the tenant network under that subnet.
 - `lanIp`: An unused IP within the `subnet` that the VPC Gateway Pod will eventually use for the Pod.
+When configuring routing for a VPC, the  `nextHopIP` needs to be set to the ﻿lanIp of the current VpcNatGateway.
-- `selector`: Node selector for the VPC Gateway Pod.
+- `selector`: "The node selector for VpcNatGateway Pod has the same format as NodeSelector in Kubernetes."
-- `lanIp`: Needs to be the same as `nextHopIP`.
 - `externalSubnets`: External network used by the VPC gateway, if not configured, `ovn-vpc-external-network` is used by default, and only one external network is supported in the current version.

 Other configurable parameters: